erichgess/erichgess.github.io/source/_posts/2015-08-17-f-number-zippers.markdown

 it.right();;
 // val it : Zipper<int> = Zipper ([2; 1], 3, [4])
 {% endcodeblock %}
 Note that the left list is storing the elements in reverse order.
-This is becaues when the cursor moves left in a list it is traversing the list in reverse order.
+This is because when the cursor moves left in a list it is traversing the list in reverse order.

 Update the value at the cursor: